Starting a Bot¶

 In the near future, we plan to add an auto-rebalancing module to automate the process of transferring and exchanging tokens.
 Currently, users need to rebalance between these accounts manually.

-Please see Client: Commands for a comprehensive list of Hummingbot's commands and their descriptions.
+Please see Command Reference for a comprehensive list of Hummingbot's commands and their descriptions.

 Hummingbot's right pane contains a log of all actions taken by the bot, including approvals, canncellations, fills, etc. When the user exits Hummingbot, it saves a log file containing all of the section's activity to the